-Parents are responsible for notifying IDEA when a student's address or telephone number changes.
-Proof of residency at the new address may also be required.
+Legal guardians are responsible for notifying IDEA when a student's address or telephone number changes.
+A legal guardian may submit changes to student's address or telephone number by providing their valid ID and proof of new residency to their campus.